-Analogously, I also explore the interaction of intermediary capital shocks with the dollar and global dollar factors identified by Verdelhan (2018) to assess its relative performance against these previously identified foreign exchange risk factors that are systematically responsible for an outsize portion of exchange rate movements.
-I find that intermediary capital risk is significantly priced in relation to these factors, displaying the importance of the risks emanating from fluctuations in the risk-bearing capacity of financial intermediaries for the exchange rate risk premia.
-Intermediary capital shocks help price the joint cross-section of a variety of exchange rate portfolios, and I uncover the relevance of the global dollar factor, purged of US-specific risk, for the pricing of this wider cross-section.
-In contrast, the dollar factor itself which still contains US-specific risk fails to be significantly priced, showing that the risk premia in the cross-section of exchange rates stems from the isolation of global shocks, as inclusion of US-specific risk appears to dilute the relevant information contained in dollar factor.
+Analogously, I also explore the interaction of intermediary capital shocks with the dollar and global dollar factors identified by Verdelhan (2018) to assess their relative performance against these foreign exchange risk factors that are systematically responsible for an outsize portion of exchange rate movements.
+I find that intermediary capital risk is significantly priced in relation to these factors, displaying the importance of the risks emanating from fluctuations in the risk-bearing capacity of financial intermediaries for exchange rate risk premia.
+Intermediary capital shocks robustly price both the carry trade and joint cross-section of currency portfolios and I uncover the relevance of the global dollar factor purged of US-specific risk for the pricing of the wider cross-section.
+In contrast, the dollar factor itself which still contains US-specific risk fails to be significantly priced, showing that the risk premia in the cross-section of exchange rates stems from exposure to global shocks, as inclusion of US-specific risk appears to dilute the relevant information contained in dollar factor.

 Focusing on the global dollar factor, I find that intermediary capital shocks positively correlate with this global factor only after controlling for a variety of other potential shocks.
 This finding however is primarily due to the linkage between the two arising in the past two decades.
-Furthermore I uncover the significance of liquidity and, surprisingly, US real activity for the global dollar factor, despite the fact that it should be purged of US-specific information.
-I interpret that latter finding as either US real activity proxying for broader global real activity and/or heterogeneous exposure to US risk that prevents it from being fully removed.
+Furthermore, I uncover the significance of liquidity and, surprisingly, US real activity for the global dollar factor, despite the fact that it should be purged of US-specific information.
+I interpret that latter finding as either US real activity serving as a proxy for global real activity and/or heterogeneous exposure to US risk that prevents it from being fully removed.

-My findings thus show that financial intermediaries help us better understand existing exchange rate factors, as fluctuations in their risk-bearing capacity serves as a fundamental economic source of risk that generates the carry trade and broader joint cross-sections of exchange rate excess returns.
+My findings thus validate open economy models with financial intermediaries, providing empirical support for these theoretically successful class of models.
+I show that financial intermediaries help us better understand existing exchange rate factors as fluctuations in their risk-bearing capacity serves as a fundamental economic source of risk that generates the carry trade and broader joint cross-sections of exchange rate excess returns.
 Future work may be done in terms of finding more complete measures of intermediary capital shocks and risk-bearing capacity, perhaps constructing shocks for other participants in foreign exchange markets such as large buy-side investors, e.g. hedge funds, asset managers, and other institutional investors.
 It may very well be the case that we are missing a key piece of the intermediary-based asset pricing by not utilizing their pricing kernels as an additional risk factor.
 Furthermore, given my findings on the central relevance of financial intermediaries, it would be of interest to fully derive an open economy intermediary-based asset pricing model to clearly outline and interpret my findings in general equilibrium.
 I leave these exercises open to future research.